carlowisse/sentinel/README.md

 Security is a very important factor when accessing the internet and unforunately it is not something that is built into systems by default.
 This is done on purpose so that your privacy is stripped away and your data can be sold.

 Sentinel is the answer to these problems.
-Tunneling you somewhere else, encrypting all of your data (with VPN coming soon), denying all ads, trackers, crypto miners (browser), malware, adware, spyware and more on the network (no need to set it up on every device) and implements a validating, recursive, caching DNS resolver.
+Encrypting your data, denying all ads, trackers, crypto miners (browser), malware, adware, spyware and more on the network (no need to set it up on every device) and implements a validating, recursive, caching DNS resolver that runs locally so that YOU are in control.

-Here's why Sentinel or even just one of Sentinels components would be good for you:
+Here is why Sentinel or even just one of Sentinels components would be good for you:
 * Deny ads, not just in your browser but also on TV streaming apps and other devices that don't allow plugins
 * Deny trackers
 * Deny telemetry